AdobeDocs/commerce-operations.en/help/configuration/multi-sites/ms-admin.md

 For more information, see the [Magento User Guide](https://docs.magento.com/user-guide/stores/store-urls.html).

+To add the store code to the base URL:

 1. In the _Admin_ panel, click **Stores** > **Settings** > **Configuration** > **General** > **Web**.
 1. From the **Store View** list at the top of the page, click **Default Config** as the following figure shows.